Alleged ISIS supporter and woman accused of planning terror attack arrested

 Joseph allegedly told FBI undercover agents he was inspired by the Oct.
 27 attack on a Pittsburgh synagogue that killed 11 people.

-“I admire what the guy did with the shooting, actually,” Joseph said, according to the FBI, “I can see myself carrying out this type of operations inshallah.
-They wouldn’t even expect (an attack) in my area.”
+“I admire what the guy did with the shooting, actually,” Joseph said, according to the FBI.
+“I can see myself carrying out this type of operations inshallah.
+They wouldn’t even expect (an attack) in my area.” ("Inshallah" is Arabic for "if Allah is willing.")

 In the nearby city of Toledo, agents on Monday morning arrested Elizabeth Lecron, 23, for allegedly buying bomb-building materials such as screws and gunpowder.
 She is charged with one count of transportation of explosives and explosive material for the purposes of harming others and property.